yang-lab-westlake-u/HEA-ice-fused-tomo/README.md

-# Making high-entropy alloy nanoparticles, aerogels and coatings by ice
+# Synthesising high-entropy alloy nanoparticles, aerogels and coatings using a bilayer ice recrystallization method

 ## Contents